nodepa/seedlingo/docs/content/content.md

   and which words to practice with which exercise types
 - audio files giving the users instructions about how to interact and progress

-If you want to deploy Seedling with your own content, follow the [Replace default content](replace-content.md)-guide.
+If you want to deploy Seedlingo with your own content, follow the [Replace default content](replace-content.md)-guide.
 The content must be formatted according to the [Content specification](content-spec.md).